higherordinal/FlavorConnect/README-IMAGE-PROCESSING.md

 3. **Gallery Images**: Processing multiple images for recipe galleries

 The application will attempt to use ImageMagick first, and fall back to GD if ImageMagick is not available.

-## Testing Image Processing

-After setting up your environment, you can test the image processing functionality:

-1. Navigate to `/test-docker-image.php` in your browser
-2. Check the environment information to verify ImageMagick and GD are available
-3. Upload a test image to verify the processing works correctly

 ## Fallback Mechanism